xcart/xc5-manual/en/payments/paypal/setting_up_paypal_payments_advanced.md

     *  User,
     *  Password.

-    Take note of these credentials as you will need them to configure PayPal Payments Advanced in X-Cart.
+    Note: You do not get a User login just by signing up.
+However, having a User login other than your Merchant login is recommended as it is considered more secure and ensures uninterrupted service should you change your Merchant Login password.
+To obtain the "User" part of your credentials, you will need to log in to PayPal Manager at manager.paypal.com and set up an additional user profile for your Business Account.

-    Note that you should expect a 3-7 day approval process before you have full functionality for PayPal Payments Advanced.
+     Take note of your Payflow credentials as you will need them to configure PayPal Payments Advanced in X-Cart.
+Please expect a 3-7 day approval process before you have full functionality for PayPal Payments Advanced.

 2. In X-Cart, add PayPal Payments Advanced to the list of your store's active payment methods and configure it.